murkl/arch-os/docs/README.md

 <p align="center">
 This project aims to provide a minimal and solid Arch Linux base for desktop usage and an easy and fast to use installer for that.
-Installs a Arch Linux Distribution including GNOME as Desktop, preinstalled Paru as AUR Helper, enabled MultiLib, Pipewire Audio and some more features.
+Installs a Arch Linux Distribution including GNOME as Desktop, preinstalled Paru as AUR Helper, enabled MultiLib, Flatpak, Pipewire Audio and some more features.
 </p>

 <p align="center"><strong>Sole OS on a single disk</strong></p>